Part XI - Film Composer Triumphant

 Frankenstein Conquers the World was released in Japan on August 8, but would not be shown in American cinemas until about a year later on July 8, 1966.

-Only several months after the release on Frankenstein, Honda and Tsuburaya again rallied their Toho troops to make a sequel to Ghidorah, the Three-Headed Monster.
+Only several months after the release on Frankenstein, Honda and Tsuburaya again rallied their Toho troops to make a loose sequel to Ghidorah, the Three-Headed Monster.
 This film, Invasion of Astro Monster, would see Godzilla (now in his sixth film) and Rodan battle against King Ghidorah who is, this time around, controlled by the evil aliens of Planet X. Nick Adams stars as the American astronaut Glenn Amer opposite other Toho regulars such as Akira Takarada, Akira Kubo, Kumi Mizuno and Yoshio Tsuchiya.

 The most well remembered music from Ifukube's Invasion of Astro Monster score is, ironically, not original to that film; it is a recycled and slightly augmented version of the Frigate March from Godzilla (1954) - itself adapted from 1943's Kishi Mai.
 The march, which has certainly gone on to be one of the composer's most recognizable melodies, is triumphantly heard during the the main title sequence and appears throughout in film.